michx02/Automated-Crypto-Portfolio-Rebalancer-with-Coinbase-API/README.md

 |-- payloads.py         # Prepares request payloads for the API
 |-- _get_orderbook.py   # Gets the order book; It's not used in the app.py:you can use it to see your orders
 |-- .gitignore          # Excludes secret files like .env
+|-- app_results_1.jpg   # Shows what the terminal displays when all assets had to rebalance
+|-- app_results_2.jpg   # Shows what the terminal displays when some assets are rebalanced

 ```

 ---